cane122/transformer/README.md

 There are example files in training_set that can be used.

 ## Training
--Hyperparameters are all in main.py file
+Hyperparameters are all in main.py file\
--Number of Layers: 6
+Number of Layers: 6\
--Model Dimension (d_model): 128
+Model Dimension (d_model): 128\
--Number of Attention Heads: 8
+Number of Attention Heads: 8\
--Feed Forward Dimension (d_ff): 256
+Feed Forward Dimension (d_ff): 256\
--Dropout Probability: 0.01
+Dropout Probability: 0.01\
--Max Sequence Length: 50
+Max Sequence Length: 50\
--Batch Size: 64
+Batch Size: 64\
--Learning Rate: 0.001
+Learning Rate: 0.001\
--Number of Epochs: 50,000 (adjust as needed)
+Number of Epochs: 50,000 (adjust as needed)\

 ## Model Structure
 The Transformer model includes:

--Token Embedding Layer: Converts tokens into dense vectors.
+Token Embedding Layer: Converts tokens into dense vectors.\
--Multi-Head Self-Attention: Captures dependencies between tokens.
+Multi-Head Self-Attention: Captures dependencies between tokens.\
--Feed-Forward Neural Networks: Applied position-wise to each token embedding.
+Feed-Forward Neural Networks: Applied position-wise to each token embedding.\
--Positional Encoding: Adds information about the position of tokens in the sequence.
+Positional Encoding: Adds information about the position of tokens in the sequence.\

 ## Results
 After training, the model repeats most common word, conclusion needs more training.